 "We got interviews with all of the cast in the original film," Gary Lane told Wide Open Country via email in Jan.
 2021.
 "And even Rita Moreno from the 9 to 5 tv series and Allison Janney from the 9 to 5 musical!
 And (we) just locked in 10 Dolly songs and a new '9 to 5 'duet that fans will love."

-Documentary updates soften the blow of learning that the long-rumored reboot of the original film won't be hitting movie theaters or streaming services any time soon.
+Documentary updates and an exciting new duet soften the blow of learning that the long-rumored reboot of the original film won't be hitting movie theaters or streaming services any time soon.